 If you haven’t noticed by the tips listed, an onsite interview really revolves around one concept – communication.
 Employers are looking for you to communicate (verbally and nonverbally) your skills, interest in their organization, and personality in order to gauge if you’re the right person for the job.
 Remember, the company already thinks you look good on paper, now it’s up to you to communicate your value in person.
 Go get ‘em!

 Looking for an engineering job?
 Cluster is a professional development site that matches engineers and technicians to jobs and training.
-Register for your (always) free profile to connect with Daniel and our talent recruiters who can help take your career to the next level.
+Register for your (always) free profile to connect with Cluster to help take your career to the next level.

 A bi-weekly roundup of the latest happenings in industrial tech, hiring and the future of work.